motilalmeher/motilalmeher.github.io/_stories/2022-04-11-broken_family.md

 ---
 The scariest things that haunt me aren’t ghosts.

-Well.
+Well...
 I come from a broken family.
 My parents are not separated.
 Since I’m from India where divorce is taboo, they are still living under the same roof just like other broken families around us!
-I get jealous seeing those few happy families around me.
-Now coming to my childhood, my parents love me and my brother so much.
-They love each other but they fight frequently and they behave completely differently.
-My dad is an alcoholic.
-He blames my mom for everything.
+Now coming to my childhood, my parents loved me and my brother so much and they loved each other too.

-My mom also does the same to my dad.
-Since my school days, my parents are fighting regularly.
-Both abuse each other.
-The abuse is physical, mental, and emotional!
-When my dad goes to beat my mom I go in between and get all the beatings from my dad.
-We are both children who suffer from both.
+When I was in school I don't know how but he gets into alcoholism.
+Regularly he was drinking and kept fighting at home.
+Actually, he was a good person, and still, he is.
+Even he was my hero and still, he is.
+He loves me unconditionally.
+He was active/energetic, good at his work, in sports, and was doing everything for his family.
+But when he was drunk, he blames my mom for everything and abuse her physically, mentally, and emotionally.
+He always blamed my mom's family(The best family I have ever seen) and never wanted to listen to a single word about his there family.
+It was something very difficult for us to ignore for his many good things.
+But we were ignoring that behavior.
+We loved him for who he was.
+We know it’s not really “him” — it’s the alcohol, and we’re hopeful the horrors will all end soon.
+That hopeful ending is what keeps us going, even when the process is confusing and distracting, and sad.

+But they consciously did not involve us in those matters.
+They loved us very much and still do.
+They wanted us to focus on our studies and extracurriculars.
+And we were also.
+Surprisingly we were not thinking much about that and never felt scared.
+It was like we both brothers were a bit comfortable with all those choas and did not let all those things affect us.
+The same story is still going on .
+He still drinks and fights and without alcohol behaves normally.They were good as parents but worst as husband-wife.
+I don't know whether 'worst' is the right word or not but, they still love each other and also fight brutally with each other.
+They continue to go around and around the vicious cycle.

+I was thinking as dad loves me more than anyone he will change as we grow otherwise I would talk to him and he would definitely change.
+But I was wrong.
+He doesn't listen to me he doesn't even talk to me.
+He loves me the same way but I don't.
+Actually, I can not.
+I started to hate him.
+And that feeling started affecting me in my relationship with other family members and friends.
+I think I bit lost my smile.
+I don't want to celebrate my success too.
+He even starts beating me if I come in between him and my mom when they are fighting.
+Till when this horror will continue I can not even imagine.
+We both children are suffering.
 I had no one to share all my sufferings and cry!
 The feeling of being lonely is terrible!
+It is difficult to take care of him after all irresponsible acts.

-My mom and dad taught us many good things interms of disipline, moral values, ethics.
-They are also follwing everything individually but together they are worst.
-Even my dad was my hero.
+But they made us really really ambitious, competitive, and disciplined people.
+I can not ignore this.
+We brothers are really really competitive, disciplined with good moral values as compared to our friends.
+My mom and dad taught us many good things in terms of discipline, moral values, and ethics.
+They are also following everything individually but together they are the worst.
+They had induced that fire inside us which is enough to continue to achieve big dreams.

-He was the person I look upto and still I admire my dad's story and I will.
-He had induced that fire inside me which that was pure and enough to continue.
-But I hate my dad current behaviour.
-He is careless, alcohlic who don't even think about his family and me, my brother and mom are bearing and taking care of his all irresponsible acts and mistakes.
-When I was in hostle we are away from all these things and we genreally dont visit our house for long period of time in vacation also.
-But in this pandemic its teribble feeling witness all these things again.
+When I was in the hostel I was away from all these things and we generally did not visit our house for a long period of time on vacation also.
+But in this pandemic, it's a terrible feeling to witness all these things again.

-We both brothers are mentally strong we dont let all these things affect our studies, personality, behaviour, friendship.
-Still we both have anger issues which even I trys to change consiously, I can not...Its difficult.
-We dont celebrate much.
-Every day is same for us.
-We are feeling no one are there to care us except my mom.
+We both brothers are mentally strong we don't let all these things affect our studies, personality, behavior, friendship...etc.
+Still, I have anger issues that I am trying to change.
+I am feeling no one is there to care for us except my mom.

-I can not trust people who show care for me, I just completly avoid them.
-I avoid girls for my anger issues.
-I can not think about dating someone.
-I dont have control over all these things.
 Children from a broken family are often misunderstood.
 Judged as being different, some people taught they are difficult to deal with.
 Though statistically speaking, children who came from a broken family manifest disturbing behaviors growing up.
 Though it takes time, some of them managed to prove themselves that being in a broken family is a blessing, not a curse.